 *Wine or Champagne.

-Righto, now you know a little about the Macro’s/Substrates, here are my ‘Golden Rules’:
+Righto, now you know a little about the substrates, here are my ‘Golden Rules’:

 My Ten Commandments of Nutrition…

 1. You can eat Carbs and Proteins together with little or no Fats only.
-This is because Carbs cause an insulin response and if you are consuming Fats while eating Carbs, you will store those Fats (As you become more tuned in with your nutrition and fat intake, this can be relaxed a little, as the adipose tissue or fat cells will become more insulin sensitive and release fat more readily… However, for the time being, stick to the rule of no fat with carbs!);
+This is because Carbs cause an insulin response and if you are consuming Fats while eating Carbs, you will store those Fats;

 2. You can eat Protein and Fats together, without Carbs (for the reason mentioned above);

 3. TRY NOT TO EAT REFINED CARBS WITH FATS.
 If you have consumed Carbs, try not eat Fats for at least 3hrs after.
-This is because your insulin levels are still raised for up to approximately 3hrs after consuming Carbs (in most cases).
+This is because your insulin levels are still raised for up to 3hrs after consuming Carbs.

 4. Don’t eat anything with refined Sugar (or any of those ‘oses’) in it’s ingredients… That means NO LOLLIES!
-There are healthy alternatives such as fresh Berries;
+There are healthy alternatives such as dried Figs or Dates (in moderation), and fresh Berries.
+All high in fibre;

 5. DO NOT ADD SALT.
 Salt causes water retention due to balance of electrolytes and Osmosis.
 If you consume a lot of Salt/Sodium, your body will shunt it to the skin though Osmosis and that is what causes ‘puffiness’ and temporary weight gain;

-6. Perform Metabolic Training in a fasted state (on an empty stomach), preferably before breakfast after sleeping.
-This is because your stored sugar levels (Glycogen) in the muscles and liver are lower and so your body will use a higher percentage of fat to compensate and provide more energy;
+6. Do some light (or intense) cardio on an empty stomach, preferably before breakfast after sleeping.
+This is because your stored sugar levels (Glycogen) in the muscles are low and so your body will use a higher percentage of fat to compensate and provide more energy;

 7. Drink a litre of water upon waking and before consuming anything else.
 This acts as a flush and wakes up your digestive tract.
 It will also stimulate your metabolism;